-Of all the experiences I have had to date, representing the UK and military in Bulgaria, is up there with the best.
-Icarus (the RAF Officers’ Team) play many high profile fixtures throughout the football season and we play in several cup competitions.
-Due to us all being based all over the country, the season usually begins with an overseas visit.
+Due to the nature of our club being based all over the country, the season usually begins with an overseas visit.
 This is where we play local sides, train daily and engage in some defence-related activities, to prepare us for the season ahead.
+In 2018, we had our football tour in Bulgaria.

 Tsarko Selo

-FC Tsarko Selo, now a Bulgarian First Tier football club hosted us at their sports training complex for our training camp.
+FC Tsarko Selo, a Bulgarian First Tier football club, hosted us at their sports training complex for our training camp.
 We stayed in 2 person rooms spread across a couple of apartment buildings.
-The rooms are well kept and each has it’s own little balcony area, which was mostly used for airing sweaty kit!
+The rooms are well kept and each has it’s own little balcony area.
+This was mostly used for airing sweaty kit!

 The ‘hotel’ complex itself has a host of great facilities.
 Inside there is a pool, sauna, steam room, hot tub and plunge pool.
 These provide fantastic recovery after some tough training sessions during the day.
-A small gym with a few machines is also located indoors, set in an idyllic location with a real ‘secret escape’ water fountain as the centrepiece.
+There was a small gym with a few machines, set in an idyllic location.
+It was completed with a real ‘secret escape’ water fountain as the centrepiece.

 Back outside is the main pool, with a little undercover enclave and plenty of deckchairs and seating areas.
 This provided ample space for our squad and the international gymnastic teams that were also staying at the complex, to have their own areas.

 We were catered for downstairs in the on-site restaurant.
-Here, buffet style meals were provided for all the teams staying, as well as Tsarko Selo players of all ages, if they were on site training.
+Buffet style meals were provided for all the teams staying, as well as Tsarko Selo’s players.

 Training Sessions

 Although a great place to unwind and relax, the Tsarko Selo was also home to our daily football training sessions.
-With the choice of a large, indoor 4G pitch or several grassed outdoor pitches, the facilities available were fantastic and well kept.
+With the choice of a large, indoor 4G pitch or several grassed outdoor pitches, the facilities available were fantastic.

 We had morning and afternoon sessions (on non-game days) which included targeted fitness training, specific drills and practice matches.
 With our accredited coaches taking the reigns, the sessions were well-structured and certainly put us through our paces.
 We quickly went from a bunch of individuals to a cohesive team unit, which was crucial for the fixtures scheduled.